CompOpt4Apps/IanHydroframeWork/test_domains/sinusoidal/Readme.md

 # Sinusoidal Test Case
-Sinusoidal is a test case for exploring performance across arbitrary domain sizes.
+Sinusoidal is a ParFlow test case for exploring performance across parameterized domain sizes.
+The tcl script for this test case is parameterized by the name of the test, the number of X, Y, and Z cells, the number of simulated time steps in hours, and the number of processors that should evenly partition the work in each of the X, Y, and Z directions.
-This test case was adapted from the pfp4 test case from Stefan Kollet, and was described as a weak scaling with periodic boundary condition.
+This test case was adapted from the pfp4 test case from Stefan Kollet, and was described as a weak scaling with periodic boundary conditions.

-This includes both a nice runner script (`./scripts/run.sh`) which manages inputs/outputs and invocation of the test, as well as the underlying tcl script (`./assets/sinusoidal.tcl`) which performs the actual ParFlow execution.
+Since using the tcl script involves setting all of the parameters as environment variables, there is a `sinusoidal-run.sh` script that takes each of the parameters as command-line parameters, sets up the environment variables, and runs the tcl script, which performs the actual ParFlow execution.

-Using the runner script is preferred.
+FIXME: Ian, please rename the run script to sinuisoidal-run.sh.

+FIXME: please put a couple of sentences here about the big test case and how to run it so that it is in the first screenful people see.

 For comprehensive documentation, see Manual.md and Ocelote_Readme.md (if using Ocelote or similar HPC system).

-# Example Usage
+# Example Usage with just the tcl script
 Below is an example of executing the tcl script in Bash.
 ```bash
 # Make directory for collecting test outputs.